-where we assume that the parameter $e_{\rm M}$ is drawn from a Gaussian distribution with zero mean and standard deviation $\sigma(e_{\rm M})=0.01$ \citep[see][]{Gong:2009yk,Astier:2014swa}.
-The aforementioned distance modulus error takes into account the possible redshift evolution of SNe, which has not been accounted for by the distance estimator, see \citet{Astier:2014swa}.
-Note that $e_{\rm M}=0.01$ is needed to allow for systematic evolution - but it would just add in quadrature to the effective $e_{\rm M}=0.055$ coming from lensing, to make a single effective $e_{\rm M}$ that is negligibly different from 0.055.
+where we assumed that the parameter $e_{\rm M}$ is drawn from a Gaussian distribution with zero mean and standard deviation $\sigma(e_{\rm M})=0.01$ \citep[see][]{Gong:2009yk,Astier:2014swa}.
+The distance modulus error takes the possible redshift evolution of SNe into account, which has not been accounted for by the distance estimator; see \citet{Astier:2014swa}.
+We note that $e_{\rm M}=0.01$ is needed to allow for systematic evolution, but it would just add in quadrature to the effective $e_{\rm M}=0.055$ coming from lensing, to make a single effective $e_{\rm M}$ that is negligibly different from 0.055.

 The uncertainty due to lensing was estimated theoretically to be $\sigma_{\rm lens}= 0.052 z$ \citep[][]{Amendola:2013twa,Quartin:2013moa} and $\sigma_{\rm lens}= 0.056 z$ \citep[][]{Ben-Dayan:2013nkf}, and observationally with Supernova Legacy Survey data to be $\sigma_{\rm lens}= (0.055 \pm 0.04) z$ \citep[][]{Jonsson:2010wx} and $\sigma_{\rm lens}= (0.054 \pm 0.024) z$ \citep[][]{SNLS:2010rmd}.